 - Weight management

 - Physical therapy or stretching and strengthening exercises

 - Heat and ice packs

 - Pain medication (either over-the-counter or prescription)

-In some cases, patients may not respond to conservative treatment and surgery is prescribed.
-It is reasonable to determine the least invasive efficacious surgical treatment possible.
+In some cases, patients may not find relief through conservative treatment, and surgery is prescribed.
+It is reasonable to choose the least invasive and most effective surgical treatment possible.
 Please investigate the minimally invasive procedures performed at Laser Spine Institute.
-Laser Spine Institute offers efficacious procedures with shorter convalescent period and lower risk when compared with traditional open spine surgery of all types.
+Laser Spine Institute offers effective procedures with shorter recuperating periods and lower infection risk than traditional open spine surgery of all types.
 Contact us today for a complimentary review of your MRI or CT scan, and to receive more information about our facility.